RolfBremer/in-dexter/in-dexter.typ

 //        If set to none, a numeric range is used instead, like "42-43".
 // @param mpc (default: "ff.")
 Symbol(s) to mark a Multi-Page-Continuation.
 // @param indexes (default: auto) optional name(s) of the index(es) to use.
 Auto uses all indexes.
+// @param surround (default: body) a function to surround the index body with additional content/settings.
 #let make-index(
   title: none,
   outlined: false,